Airalo vs TravelSim Asia (2026) – Thailand Comparison

 Does my phone support eSIM?

-Most phones from 2019 onwards do. iPhones XS and newer, Google Pixel 3+, Samsung Galaxy S20+.
-Some carrier-locked phones don't — check with your carrier if unsure.
+Most phones from 2019 onwards support eSIM. iPhones XS and newer, Google Pixel 3+, and Samsung Galaxy S20+.
+Some carrier-locked phones may not support eSIM — check with your carrier if you're unsure.

 Will I keep my WhatsApp number?

 Yes.
 WhatsApp is tied to your original phone number, not your data connection.
-The Thailand eSIM just provides internet — your WhatsApp, Telegram, Signal, etc. all work normally with your existing number.
+A Thailand eSIM only provides internet, so WhatsApp, Telegram, Signal, and similar apps will keep working with your existing number.

 Can I get calls or texts on the Thailand eSIM?

-These are data-only eSIMs — no Thai phone number included.
-For calls, use WhatsApp/FaceTime/Skype over data.
-If you need a local Thai number, you'd need a different type of SIM.
+These Thailand eSIMs are data-only and do not include a Thai phone number.
+For calling and texting, use WhatsApp, FaceTime, Skype, or similar apps over data.
+If you need a local Thai number, you’ll need a different type of SIM.

 What happens if I run out of data?

 You can top up.
-With Travelsim Asia, there's a portal link in your original email — bookmark it.
-Add more data in a few taps without buying a whole new eSIM.
+With Travelsim Asia, your email includes a portal link you can bookmark, where you can check remaining data and add more in a few taps without buying a new eSIM.

 Travelsim Asia or Airalo — which is actually better?

-There's no universal "better."
-Travelsim Asia is cheaper on 1 GB, 3 GB, and 10 GB / 30-day plans, simpler (no app, no account), and the only provider with a multi-month plan (50 GB / 180 days).
-Airalo is cheaper on 20 GB and better for frequent travelers who want everything in one app.
-For a single Thailand trip, pick whichever fits your needs at the right price.
+Travelsim Asia is cheaper on 1 GB, 3 GB, and 10 GB / 30-day Thailand plans, simpler (no app, no account), and offers a 50 GB / 180-day plan that has no Airalo equivalent.
+Airalo is cheaper on 20 GB and better for frequent travelers who want to manage multiple trips in one app.

 Is Travelsim Asia legit?